blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/docker/troubleshooting.md

 Docker on Windows has restrictions that impact [docker_inspector_name]:

-1. Docker can be configured to pull either LinUx images, or Windows images.
+1. Docker can be configured to pull either Linux images, or Windows images.
 You can see how your Docker installation is configured by looking at the *OSType* value in the output of the *docker info* command.
 If Docker is configured for Linux images, it cannot pull Windows images,